Allan Adair: Personal life

 On 28 April 1919 Adair married Enid Violet Ida Ward (1897–1984).
 They had two sons; Lieutenant Desmond Allan Shafto Adair (1920–1943), killed in action in Italy, and Robert Dudley Shafto Adair (1923–1925), and three daughters; Bridget Mary Adair (b.
 1928), Juliet Enid Adair (b.
 1930) and Annabel Violet Adair (b.
 1937).

-Adair succeeded his father as 6th Baronet on 9 October 1949 inheriting the family home of Flixton Hall in Suffolk.
+Adair succeeded his father as 6th baronet on 9 October 1949 inheriting the family home of Flixton Hall in Suffolk.
 However the burden of its upkeep and maintenance, combined with heavy death duties meant that he was obliged to sell the property in 1950.
 In his 1986 memoir, Adair described Flixton Hall as "a vast, uncomfortable mausoleum, with no proper central heating.
 In winter the children had to wear their overcoats when moving from room to room".
 It was demolished within two years.
 Adair then settled in the village of Raveningham, Norfolk.

 Adair died on 4 August 1988 at the age of 90.
-With no surviving sons his title became extinct.
+With no surviving sons, the title became extinct.